 As described by Cal Newport in his book Deep Work, meaningful productivity is achieved by doing high-quality work rather than by increasing the number of tasks accomplished.

-Let us bring this to life.
+Let's bring these to life.
 Picture these scenarios:

-• A startup team is able to condense three meetings that last an hour each into a single meeting that lasts only half an hour.
+- A startup team is able to condense their three meetings that last an hour into a single meeting that lasts only half an hour.

-• A freelance designer is able to concentrate twice a day for two hours straight, finishing projects by 5 PM while feeling sharp and creative instead of exhausted.
+- A freelance designer is able to concentrate twice a day for two hours straight, finishing the projects by 5 PM while feeling sharp and creative instead of exhausted.

-What is common among these scenarios?
-It is not just about the amount of work that is being done; it is about the way it is being done.
+What is common among all these scenarios?
+The answer is that it is not just about the amount of work that is being done; it is about the way it is being done.

 The Psychology Behind Productivity

-Workplace psychology is a field that studies these patterns.
-When people are trusted to get the job done and are in a space that supports focus, productivity tends to follow.
+Workplace psychology is a field that studies these kinds of patterns.
+When people are trusted to get the job done and are in a space that's conducive to getting the job done, productivity will follow.

 The workplace is not just where people work, it is part of the work.